jackjltian/roomzi/CICD/README.md

 3. Ensure all environment variables are documented
 4. Test both development and production builds
 5. Update CD pipeline scripts if deployment process changes
+6. Run security scans on the final images
+7. Test health checks and monitoring

 ## License